Hopkinsville Community College will offer a virtual program on the civil rights era in the local community at noon Wednesday, Jan. 19.

 Keller has been the museum director for 10 years.
 She graduated from Centre College with degrees in history and English and from Clemson University/College of Charleston with a master’s degree in historic preservation.
 She serves on the Kentucky Historical Society and the Kentucky Museum and Heritage Alliance boards.

-The community is invited to watch the presentation online
+The community is invited to watch the presentation online.

 The program is offered in honor of Martin Luther King Jr. Day, said HCC Professor of Religion and Philosophy Ken Casey.
 The sponsors are HCC’s Religion and Philosophy Club, History Club, Price Alliance and the Office of Student Engagement.

 Jennifer P. Brown is co-founder, publisher and editor of Hoptown Chronicle.
 You can reach her at editor@hoptownchronicle.org.
-She spent 30 years as a reporter and editor at the Kentucky New Era.
-She is a co-chair of the national advisory board to the Institute for Rural Journalism and Community Issues, governing board president for the Kentucky Historical Society, and co-founder of the Kentucky Open Government Coalition.
+Brown was a reporter and editor at the Kentucky New Era, where she worked for 30 years.
+She is a co-chair of the national advisory board to the Institute for Rural Journalism and Community Issues, governing board past president for the Kentucky Historical Society, and co-founder of the Kentucky Open Government Coalition.
+She serves on the Hopkinsville History Foundation's board.